Show 25 – Cannes Lions Pt.2: Talent, Content Producers, Influencer Analysis

 Show 25 continued the interviews from Cannes Lions.

-In the first part of the show, Russell Goldsmith was joined by Colin Byrne, CEO of Weber Shandwick UK & EMEA.
+The main part of the show was discussing Influencer Marketing but in Part One, Russell Goldsmith was joined by Colin Byrne, CEO of Weber Shandwick UK & EMEA.
 This was Colin’s second appearance on the csuitepodcast, having previously been one of the guests on Show 8 discussing ‘The Social CEO’.

-Colin was at the festival with 35 or so of his colleagues from Weber and his focus this year was to bring more of his younger creatives than senior people as he believes it’s a fantastic environment for young talent to meet other young talent and to look at trends that are driving change and innovation in the industry.
+Colin’s focus this year was to bring more of his younger creatives than senior people to Cannes Lions.
+He believes it’s a fantastic environment for young talent to meet other young talent and to look at trends that are driving change and innovation in the industry.

 Colin was hoping for success at Cannes with a campaign called House of Clicks for Hemnet by one of his group agencies Prime, based in Sweden.
 He said that this was a perfect case study of how to use Big Data to tell a story and to drive a client’s business.
 In fact, Colin didn’t think it had anything to do with traditional PR at all, but he believes Big Data belongs as much in PR as it does with any of the other agencies represented at Cannes.